linode/docs/docs/platform/nodebalancer/getting-started-with-nodebalancers-new-manager/index.md

 ## Putting the NodeBalancer in Charge

 Your NodeBalancer is now working and is able to pass traffic to your web application.
 It is important to note at this point that configuring the NodeBalancer has not impacted your application's normal operations at all -- you can test NodeBalancer without your users ever knowing.
-The only exception to this would be when adding a private IP address, if necessary.

 Once you are satisfied that NodeBalancer is working normally, you can switch your web application's traffic over to it through DNS.

 1. On the NodeBalancer's overview, you can see its IP address.
 Take note of the IP address, to use in the A record for your domain.

-2. Edit or create an A record for `www.nodebalancerexample.com`, pointing to your NodeBalancer's IP address.
+2. Edit or create an A record for your website's domain name, pointing to your NodeBalancer's IP address.

     [![Adding an A Record.](nodebalancers-add-a-name-small.png "Adding an A Record")](nodebalancers-add-a-name.png)